 Grammatical Error Exercise 1: Identify the Error

 Read the following sentences and identify the grammatical errors.
-Write the correct version of the sentence.
+Write the correct version of each sentence.

 - She don’t like going to the gym.